Sumtu777/ibmx-python-bacics-for-data-science-course/README.md

-# ibmx-python-bacics-for-data-science-course
-# IBM: Python Basics for Data Science (edX Audit Track)
+IBM: Python Basics for Data Science (edX Audit Track)

 👋 Welcome!
 I'm currently working through the *"Python Basics for Data Science"* course by IBM on edX (Audit Track).
 Although I haven't completed all the lessons yet, I'm using this GitHub repo to track my learning progress, store code notebooks, and reflect on what I'm learning.